gilsontm/distributed-lottery/README.md

 Testing is done using Hardhat.

-Some exaples of commands to try out:
+Some examples of commands to try out:

 ```shell
 npx hardhat help